Group-Adaptive Threshold Optimization for Robust AI-Generated Text Detection: Operationalizing

 \subsection{Hyperparameter settings for the FairOPT}

-The application of the \name\ is configured with a set of hyperparameters designed to ensure a balance between fairness and performance during the threshold optimization process.
+The application of the \textit{\name}\ is configured with a set of hyperparameters designed to ensure a balance between fairness and performance during the threshold optimization process.
 The \texttt{learning rate is set to $10^{-3}$} to enable controlled and stable updates during optimization. \texttt{The maximum number of iterations is specified as $10^5$} to provide sufficient time for the optimization algorithm to converge.
 An acceptable disparity of 0.2 is defined to regulate subgroup fairness, ensuring that performance differences across subgroups remain within an acceptable range through the relaxed fairness.
 Minimum \texttt{thresholds for accuracy (0.25) and F1-score (0.25)} are enforced to maintain baseline model performance and stability, particularly in cases of imbalanced datasets.
-A \texttt{tolerance level of $10^{-2}$} is introduced to impose convergence criteria, ensuring the optimization process halts only when the changes in the objective function are negligible.
+A \texttt{tolerance level of $1/2*10^{-4}$} is introduced to impose convergence criteria, ensuring the optimization process halts only when the changes in the objective function are negligible.
 Furthermore, a \texttt{penalty parameter of 20} is applied to enforce performance constraints by penalizing significant performance disparities across subgroups.
-For fairness criteria, Demographic Parity (DP) was employed to test whether the generated thresholds meets the expected fairness.
 Also, this experiment used early stopping method for effective processing.
 The early stopping check through the change of the ACC, F1, and maximum DP discrepancy of each group, and terminates if all of them shows minimal change based on predefined patience.